Hi, I’m Todd Gorishek and I have a story to tell you...

 So that’s my story, my drive, and my passion for why I chose to become a life coach for men.

-In 2014 I officially trained as a Life Coach, and entered the field full time in 2016.
+In 2014 I officially trained at Newfield Network, an accredited ICF coaching school, where I embraced an ontological approach (your way of being) to coaching, and entered the field full time in 2016.

 That same year I left my career as a clinical hospital pharmacist, sold everything I owned, and moved to South America.
 I have been living here learning a new language and customs while building my full time online coaching practice.